510: The Painted Hills

 Finally, sweet Metamucil.

-Metamucil is a bulk fiber laxative that comes in powdered form; when mixed with water or juice, it acts to relieve constipation.
+Metamucil is a bulk fiber laxative made from powdered psyllium husk; when mixed with water or juice, it acts to relieve constipation.

 See note on Solzhenitsyn, above.